 Hina Shamsi — Director

-Hina Shamsi is the director of the ACLU National Security Project.
-She engages in civil liberties and human rights litigation, research, and policy advocacy on issues including the freedoms of speech and association, torture, detention, and post-9/11 discrimination against racial and religious minorities.
-Her work has included a focus on the intersection of national security and counterterrorism policies and international human rights and humanitarian law.
-She is the author and coauthor of publications on torture, targeted killing, extraordinary rendition, and privacy and surveillance, and has monitored and reported on the military commissions at Guantánamo Bay.
-She is a lecturer-in-law at Columbia Law School, where she teaches a course on International Human Rights Advocacy.
-Hina previously worked as the acting director of Human Rights First's Law & Security Program and then as a staff attorney in the ACLU's National Security Project.
-Before returning to the ACLU in her current position, Hina served as senior advisor to the U.N.
-Special Rapporteur on Extrajudicial Executions.
-She is a graduate of Mount Holyoke College and Northwestern University School of Law.
+Hina Shamsi (@HinaShamsi) is the director of the ACLU National Security Project, which is dedicated to ensuring that U.S. national security policies and practices comply with the Constitution, civil liberties, and human rights.
+She has engaged in litigation, research, and policy advocacy on issues including the freedoms of speech and association, racial and religious discrimination, unlawful uses of force and detention, privacy and surveillance, and torture.
+Her work includes a focus on the intersection of national security and counterterrorism policies with international human rights and humanitarian law.
+Hina has testified before Congress and appears regularly in the media.
+She is the author and co-author of publications on targeted killing, torture, and extraordinary rendition, and has monitored and reported on the military commissions at Guantánamo Bay.
+She is also a lecturer-in-law at Columbia Law School, where she teaches a course in international human rights.
+Before joining the ACLU in her current position, Hina worked as a senior advisor to the U.N.
+Special Rapporteur on Extrajudicial Executions; as a staff attorney in the ACLU's National Security Project; as the acting director and senior counsel of Human Rights First's Law & Security Program; and, as an associate at Cleary Gottlieb Steen & Hamilton LLP.
+Hina is a graduate of Mount Holyoke College and Northwestern University School of Law.

 Brett Max Kaufman — Senior Staff Attorney